It is important to familiarize yourself with Cortex XSOAR components, UI terminology, and key concepts.

 Indicators and Indicator Types

+Indicators are any type of data that you want to match using regular expressions, or add to the system.
+Indicators can be assigned certain integration commands, and automations in order to determine reputation, take action, enrich, the list goes on here.
 DBot can simplify your incident investigation process by collecting and analyzing information and artifacts found in War Room entries.
 Cortex XSOAR analyzes indicators to determine whether they are malicious.
 Using indicator types reveals predefined, regular expressions in the War Room.

 Hits are indicators that are determined to have a bad reputation, and were previously identified in the network.
 The reputation is the indicator's level of maliciousness, determined manually or by hypersearch scripts.
 If a hypersearch script identifies an indicator, the source is DBot.